ajmachado/Blockchain-supply-chain/README.md

 ```

 To deploy and test on local ganache cli
-- To Install the project clone the repository.
-- Perform npm install to install the project dependencies
 - Run truffle develop
 - Run compile to compile the project
 - Run migrate --reset to migrate the project to local network.